 The Medical Research Council reports that 500,000 rapes are committed annually in South Africa.
 25 per cent of South African men have raped someone; 23.2 per cent men have raped more than 2 women while 7.7 per cent have raped more than 10 women or girls.
-The report indicated that these rapists were more likely to have had more than 20 sex partners, sex with a prostitute and heavy alcohol consumption.
+The report indicated that these rapists were more likely to have had more than 20 sex partners including sex with a prostitute.

 Referring to the booming strip club business in Nigeria, a reporter says “their existence, no doubt, has given rise to another dimension in the sex trade.”
 During a visit to one, he “observed that while the majority of the guests were paying attention to the erotic gyrations of a dancer on stage, a few others were busy having sex with some of the girls in an adjoining room.”